Animo-GD/yolov3-Object-Detection/README.md

-# Object Detection Using Yolov3
+# Object Detection Using Yolov3 and FastAPI
 **To Use This Project**:
 1. Install requirements.txt
    ```bash